Understand the guest configuration feature of Azure Policy

 Communicate over virtual networks in Azure

-communication to the Guest Configuration service.
+for communication to the guest configuration service.
 Apply tag with the name

 Traffic is routed using the Azure virtual public IP address to establish a secure, authenticated channel with Azure platform resources.

-For Arc connected servers in private datacenters, allow traffic using the following patterns:
+For Arc-enabled servers in private datacenters, allow traffic using the following patterns: